Adzuki Bean: In-Depth Nutrition, Diets, Health, & More

 Some other varieties of adzuki beans include the Japanese Red, the Chinese Red, the Adzuki Express, the Takara, and the Minoka (5).

-In the US, the most widely grown variety in the Upper Midwest is the Takara which was first imported from Japan in 1978.
+In the US, the most widely grown variety in the Upper Midwest is the Takara, first imported from Japan in 1978.
 The Minoka variety, a large-seeded adzuki bean, was released by the Minnesota Agricultural Experiment Station in 1980 but has not been widely grown (6).

 Red adzuki beans are not to be confused with red kidney beans.
-On our website, you can find an in-depth nutrition comparison of the two red beans.
+On our "Adzuki beans vs. Kidney beans" page, you can find an in-depth nutrition comparison of the two red beans.

 Macronutrients and Calories

-Adzuki beans are dense in nutrients, with boiled adzuki beans consisting of 66.3% water and 33.7% nutrients.
+Adzuki beans are dense in nutrients, with boiled adzuki beans comprising 66.3% water and 33.7% nutrients.
 Raw adzuki beans are even more nutritionally dense, containing only 13.4% water and 86.6% nutrients.

-Sweetened, canned adzuki beans are denser than boiled beans but less dense than dry adzuki beans.
+Sweetened, canned adzuki beans are denser than boiled beans but less dense than dry ones.
 Canned adzuki beans consist of 40.6% water and 59.4% nutrients.

 A 100g serving of cooked adzuki beans provides 128 calories.
 The same serving size of canned, sweetened adzuki beans contains almost double the number of calories - 237.